Dacapi91/Hammarberg-Index/README.md

 # Hammarberg-Index

-This repository contains the implementation of the Hammarberg Index following the instructions and making adaptations from the original article [1].
+This repository contains the implementation of the Hammarberg Index [1].
 This index value is applied in speech signals and is related to the vocal effort reflected in the spectral information.
 It is a spectral slope measurements and can be used as a feature in emotionally expressive speech.
 The Hammarberg Index is defined as the intensity difference [in dB] between the maximum intensity in a lower frequency band [0–2000 Hz] versus a higher frequency band [2000–5000 Hz] [2]